instantlinux/docker-tools/images/mariadb-galera/README.md

 This container image is intended to be run in a 3-, 5-node, or larger configuration.
 It requires a stable etcd configuration for node discovery and master election at restart.
+A single instance can be invoked without HA resources using kubernetes-single.yaml.

 ### Credits